Online tax accounts

 The government gateway allows you to use online government services.

 To get a government gateway account you have to verify your identity.
 We explain more about the registration process below.
-Once registered, you can use your government gateway user ID and password to access lots of services, including many of HMRC’s digital services.
+Once you have an account, you can use your government gateway user ID and password to access lots of services, including HMRC’s online services/your personal tax account (and thus any of the individual services hosted within it).

 Registering for the government gateway